gwhittemore-veracode-ORG/verademo-python-firewall/README.md

 ### Build your own Docker image

-Follow the instructions below for cloning and running locally, `cd` into the verademo-python directory and run in a Terminal:
+Follow the instructions below for cloning and running locally.
+After cloning, cd into the verademo-python directory and run:

 	docker build -t verademo-python .
 	docker run --rm -p 8000:8000 --name verademo-python verademo-python